Updated April 21, 2025

 The bagel sandwich prices are also pretty reasonable for NYC.
 Their sausage, egg & cheese was around $8.50.

-Their two locations in Manhattan, in Greenwich Village and in Chelsea, are both amazing.
 Do expect lines during the morning rush hour, especially on weekends.
 The lines do go by fast, but it can be challenging to grab seats, so if you want a more calm experience, I recommend you go during off-peak hours (past 1pm).
 Even when I went at odd hours, the bagels tasted fresh.

-3. Shelsky’s Brooklyn Bagels
+8. Shelsky’s Brooklyn Bagels: Chewy Bagels

 Shelsky’s has an unassuming exterior, but you’ll be blown away by how delicious their bagel sandwiches are.
 Their bagels are extra chewy and are kettle-boiled in classic NYC fashion.
 In my humble opinion, they’ve got the best bagels in Brooklyn!